 Diagnosis just requires a blood test or saliva sample

 If you or someone in your family have symptoms of Fabry disease, your doctor can help you decide whether to get tested.
 Your family history may play a role in this decision because Fabry disease is inherited.
 Once a person is suspected to have Fabry disease, the test to confirm it is straightforward, though it differs for males and females.

-For males, a blood test measures the level of alpha-GAL enzyme.
+For males, a blood test can measure the level of alpha-GAL enzyme.
 If the alpha-GAL enzyme assay (“assay” is another word for “test”) shows low enzyme activity, then the person has Fabry disease.

 For females, a DNA test is required.
 This is because alpha-GAL enzyme levels in blood may be low or near-normal in females.
 DNA tests can be performed using blood or saliva.

 For many people, It was their eye doctor who first suspected they might have Fabry disease.
-That is because many people with Fabry disease have a distinct pattern on their cornea called a "corneal whorl" that can only be seen during an eye exam.
+That is because many people with Fabry disease have a distinct pattern on their cornea called “corneal whorling” that can only be seen during an eye exam.
 Learn more ›